 The southern end of the development site will be accessible from Holmes Road and Spring Place, and will link to the existing commercial cluster in this area.
 The railway bridge over Grafton Road becomes a gateway joining the new development area with West Kentish Town.
 The redevelopment of west Kentish Town estate will hopefully include a significant increase in quantity of workspace in this area, and improve economic opportunity for local people.

-The Kentish Town Planning Framework calls for a certain number of homes to be provided on the Murphy site (750no.) and the Regis Road site (1,250no.).
+The Kentish Town Planning Framework calls for a certain number of homes to be provided on the Murphy site (750) and the Regis Road site (1,250).
 These numbers have led to the developer of the Murphy site to propose 20 storey towers to the east of Oak Village, as there are restrictions on locating homes elsewhere.
-This shows a lack of respect to residents of Hemminway Close and Meru Close, and a lack of care regards the impact on Kentish Town City Farm.
+This shows a lack of respect to residents of Hemmingway Close and Meru Close, and a lack of care regards the impact on Kentish Town City Farm.
 The housing target for the Murphy site set by Camden should be reduced to avoid this harmful outcomes.

 STRATEGIC PLAN FOR HAVERSTOCK AND GOSPEL OAK